-Finally, IndyGo formed a significant partnership with Lumin-Air to increase clean, breathable air in its buses.
-The companies worked together to equip IndyGo's full fleet with a state-of-the-art active air filtration and UVC lighting system to help continuously remove pathogens, allergens and odors from the air riders breathe.
-IndyGo will be the first transit agency in the nation to install this system on its full fleet.
+As a result of IndyGo's significant partnership with Lumin-Air to increase clean, breathable air in its buses, IndyGo's full fleet was successfully equipped with state-of-the-art active air-filtration and UVC lighting systems to help continuously remove pathogens, allergens and odors from the air riders breathe.
+IndyGo was the first transit agency in the nation to install this system on its full fleet.
+The team shared the "Easy, Breezy, Cleaner Air with Lumin-Air," message to the public using multiple communication mediums.